jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Google Cloud Platform/Get Resource Configuration.md

 ## Google Internet Gateway
 ### Introduction
 Google Cloud does not provide an independent resource for an Google Internet Gateway.
-Instead, the Google Internet gateway is created for each Virtual Private Cloud (VPC) to illustrate the path of network traffic to the Internet.
+Instead, the Google Internet Gateway is created for each Virtual Private Cloud (VPC) to illustrate the path of network traffic to the Internet.

 ### Sample
 <details><summary>Configuration File</summary>